Perturbative bootstrap of the Wilson-line defect CFT: Bulk-defect-defect correlators: Introduction

-In this paper, we initiate the study of bulk-defect-defect correlators in the Wilson-line defect CFT, focusing on the simplest case where both the bulk and defect operators are half-BPS.
-Through a heuristic approach, we derive differential constraints (that we interpret as superconformal Ward identities), and demonstrate their equivalence to the existence of a topological sector.
+In this paper we initiate the study of bulk-defect-defect correlators in the Wilson-line defect CFT, focusing on the simplest case where both the bulk and defect operators are half-BPS.
+Through a heuristic approach we derive differential constraints (that we interpret as superconformal Ward identities), and demonstrate their equivalence to the existence of a topological sector.
 These constraints prove useful in systematically eliminating one $R$-symmetry channel.
 We also examine specific limits of these correlators, where they reduce either to bulk-defect two-point functions or to the product of bulk one-point and defect two-point functions.
 We extend the study of the kinematic limit presented in \cite{Giombi:2018hsx} to NLO, introducing its use in this context as a tool to fix constants and to perform checks.
 We then study the weak and strong coupling expansions of bulk-defect-defect correlators.
 At weak coupling, we show that the number of $R$-symmetry channels increases order by order in perturbation theory.
 At next-to-leading order, we fully determine the correlators by focusing on the simplest $R$-symmetry channel, which avoids bulk vertices.
 Notably, the results contain no transcendental functions, despite their potential presence in individual diagrams.
-At strong coupling, we focus on one particular correlator and study it up to partial next-to-next-to-leading order results by using superconformal constraints.
+At strong coupling, we focus on the specific correlator $\vev{2\hat{1}\hat{1}}$ and give explicit results for the correlator up to next-to-leading order using a mixture of Witten diagrams and non-perturbative constraints.

 The structure of the paper is as follows.
 In Section \ref{sec:Preliminaries}, we establish the foundational elements necessary for the computations in this work.
 Section \ref{sec:NonPerturbativeConstraints} compiles the non-perturbative constraints that govern the correlators.
 Perturbative results in the weak- and strong-coupling regimes are presented in Section \ref{sec:PerturbativeResults}.
-In Section \ref{sec:Conclusions}, we summarize the main findings and explore potential future directions.
+In Section \ref{sec:Conclusions} we summarize the main findings and explore potential future directions.
 Appendix \ref{app:Integrals} provides the integrals required for the computations discussed in the main text.
-In Appendix \ref{app:CheckThroughFeynmanDiagrams}, we perform a check of our results through direct Feynman diagrams calculations.
+In Appendix \ref{app:CheckThroughFeynmanDiagrams}, we perform a check of our weak-coupling results through direct Feynman diagram calculations.
+Appendix~\ref{app:WittenIntegrals} presents computational details for the integrals present in the Witten diagrams.